metio/terraform-provider-k8s/docs/data-sources/memorydb_services_k8s_aws_snapshot_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) SnapshotSpec defines the desired state of Snapshot.
-Represents a copy of an entire cluster as of the time when the snapshot was taken. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) SnapshotSpec defines the desired state of Snapshot.Represents a copy of an entire cluster as of the time when the snapshot wastaken. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only